KristenManning/KristenManning.github.io/index.markdown

 			    		Great fit 💯
 			    	</div>
 			    	<ul>
+						<li>My project or company is early-days.
+I need a thought partner for product & technology problems.</li>
 				    	<li>My engineering team is short on people managers.
 We need someone to do coaching 1:1s with engineers.
 We need help running hiring and designing interviews.</li>
 				    	<li>My engineering team's structure and culture is broken.
 I need a thought partner for organizational and cultural problems.</li>
-				    	<li>I'm not ready to hire technical leadership for my early-stage startup.
-In the meantime, I need a thought partner for problems at the intersection of product & engineering.</li>
 				    </ul>
 			    </div>
 			    <div class="not-fit">